Duration of Spiti – 10 days

 Activa charges – Rent an activa for two days – for Pin Valley and for Langza-Komic-Hikkim circuit.
 The rent of the activa was INR 700/- per day and if you plan to rent a bike the cost is INR 1,000/- to INR 1,500/-

-Bus cost – I took an ordinary bus from Delhi Kaza which totalled to approximately INR 1,000/-, which is really cheap considering the fact that the distance from Delhi to Spiti is a lot
+Bus cost – I took an ordinary bus from Delhi Kaza which totaled to approximately INR 1,000/-, which is really cheap considering the fact that the distance from Delhi to Spiti is a lot

 Food – If you have opted homestays which offers food to you in INR 1000/-.
 The cost of food is cut down there itself, however, you will be able to find restaurants easily where per meal you will have to spend at max INR 150/-

 I was so excited to write this blog.
-Spiti is my favourite place and I am sure it will be yours too.
+Spiti is my favorite place and I am sure it will be yours too.
 Let me know if this blog helped you in the comments below and ask any queries.
 I love answering questions 🙂